robbarry/php-addresses/README.md

 This class is designed to crush U.S. postal addresses into a standard format.

-Make sure this file and address.idx.php are in the same directory.
+Make address.class.php and address.idx.php are in the same directory.

 ## Examples